ED2: Environment Dynamics Decomposition World Models for Continuous Control: Introduction

-To this end, various techniques have been proposed to improve the model accuracy.
-For example, rather than directly predict the next state, some works construct a world model for the state change prediction \citep{DBLP:conf/iclr/LuoXLTDM19, DBLP:conf/iclr/KurutachCDTA18}.
-Model ensemble is also widely used in model construction for uncertainty estimation, which provides a more reliable prediction \citep{DBLP:conf/nips/JannerFZL19, DBLP:conf/nips/PanHT020}.
-To reduce the model error in long trajectory generation, optimizing the multi-step prediction errors is also an effective technique \citep{DBLP:conf/icml/HafnerLFVHLD19}.
+To this end, various advanced architectures have been proposed to improve the model prediction accuracy.
+For example, rather than directly predict the next state, some works construct a world model for the state change prediction \cite{DBLP:conf/iclr/LuoXLTDM19, DBLP:conf/iclr/KurutachCDTA18}.
+Model ensemble is also widely used in model construction for uncertainty estimation, which provides a more reliable prediction \cite{DBLP:conf/nips/JannerFZL19, DBLP:conf/nips/PanHT020}.
+To reduce the model error in long trajectory generation, optimizing multi-step prediction errors~\cite{DBLP:conf/icml/HafnerLFVHLD19, DBLP:journals/corr/abs-1905-13320} or building jumpy prediction~\cite{zhang2023leveraging} are also effective techniques.
 However, these techniques improve the environment modeling in a black-box way, which ignores the inner decomposed structure of environment dynamics.
-For example, Figure \ref{example} (a) shows the Cheetah task from DeepMindControl (DMC) Suite tasks, where the dynamics can be decomposed in various ways.
-Figure \ref{example} (b) shows various decomposition on the dynamics: according to the role of sub-dynamics, we can decompose it into: $\{\textit{thigh}, \textit{shin}, \textit{foot}\}$; alternatively, according to the position of sub-dynamics, we can decompose it into: $\{\textit{back}, \textit{front}\}$.
-Figure \ref{example} (d) shows that no matter whether we decompose the Cheetah task according to role or position, modeling each decomposed sub-dynamics separately can significantly reduce the model error of the existing MBRL algorithm (e.g. Dreamer \citep{DBLP:conf/iclr/HafnerLB020}).
+According to kinesiology studies~\cite{d2003combinations, ting2007neuromechanics, ficuciello2016synergy}, the human central nervous system (CNS) activates muscles in groups, extracting muscle synergies and reducing the complexity of controlling muscles separately.
+Similar to muscle synergy, we can decompose the dynamics in groups to simplify the complexity of control and dynamics modeling.
+For example, \cref{fig:motivation_example} shows the Walker robot from DMC Suite tasks~\cite{DBLP:journals/corr/abs-1801-00690}, where the dynamics can be decomposed in various ways.
+We can intuitively split complex dynamics into various decompositions: according to the role of sub-dynamics, we can decompose it into: $\{\textit{hip}, \textit{knee}, \textit{ankle}\}$; alternatively, according to the position of sub-dynamics, we can decompose it into: $\{\textit{left}, \textit{right}\}$.
+The model error curve shows that no matter whether we decompose the Walker task according to role or position, modeling each decomposed sub-dynamics separately can significantly reduce the model error of the existing MBRL algorithm.